Shad00Z/machine-learning-compilers/docs/submissions/04_code_gen.rst

 To handle the different stores for ``4x4`` blocks that would not be on the matrix diagonal, we would do the following:

 After processing a ``4x4`` block on the diagonal:
 1. Jump by 4 rows in Matrix A
 2. Jump by 4 columns in Matrix B

-By using this approach, we would guarantee, that after processing a block in the matrix A, we could safe it at the correct position in matrix B.
+By using this approach, we would guarantee, that after processing a block in the matrix A, we could save it at the correct position in matrix B.

 For all cases, where the ``m`` dimension would not be divisible by 4, we would need to handle the remaining cases.